j-jorge/pack-my-sprites/README.md

 listing of all the sprites.

 The software processes PNG, JPG, TGA, BMP, PCX, XBM and non-animated GIF files internally.
-On other input formats, it relies upon the `gimp-console` program for the generation of the sprite sheets.
+For other input formats, it relies upon the `gimp-console` program for the generation of the sprite sheets.
 The location of this program can be set with the `--gimp-console path` argument.